asather/willowbrook-hollow/docs/PROJECT_OVERVIEW.md

 - **Pip & Pebble** – Argumentative Mouse Twins
   Bicker constantly; resourceful when they cooperate.

+- **Leo** – Playful, kind-hearted Vegitarian Lion
+  Leo is a lion.
+He has gold fur and a fluffy mane.
+He is kind and likes to eat grass.
+Leo carries a shiny ball that glows blue when wishes are coming true.

+- **Parrot Family** — News-bringers who live in a secret gold tree with a shrinking door.
+  Kind and adventurous; they speak in rhymes and repeat each other’s sentences.
+  June (mom) is gently overprotective of baby Juneafur, who carries a bubble-blower and sometimes says funny mixed-up words.
+Johnafur (dad) travels steadily and helps gather stories from beyond the Hollow.

 - **Zoe** – Human Helper (minor recurring)
   Caring, slightly mismatched but stylish outfits; **always wears pants under dresses**; observed more than interacted with.